EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

 - [Super Metroid Redux](#super-metroid-redux)
 - [zelda3: A Link to the Past](#zelda3-a-link-to-the-past)

-1. In a folder of your choice, create a text file and give it a descriptive name (matching the game name typically) with a `.sh` file extension
+1. In `Emulation/roms/desktop`, right click anywhere in the blank space, click `Create New` > `Text File` and give the text file a descriptive name (matching the game name typically) with a `.sh` file extension
     * For example: `Super Metroid.sh` or `The Legend of Zelda: A Link to the Past.sh`
 2. Open the text file in a text editor of your choice
 3. Enter the following (including the quotes):